josdejong/svelte-jsoneditor/README.md

         props: {
           content,
           onChange: (updatedContent) => {
-            // content is an object { json: JSON | undefined, text: string | undefined }
+            // content is an object { json: JSON } | { text: string }
             console.log('onChange', updatedContent)
             content = updatedContent
           }
         }
       })

-      // use methods get, getText, set, setText, update, updateText, and onChange
+      // use methods get, set, update, and onChange to get data in or out of the editor.
-      // to get data in or out of the editor.
-Use updateProps to update properties.
+      // Use updateProps to update properties.
     </script>
   </body>
 </html>